serbpd/Shattered-Realms-Galactic-Knight/readme.txt

 the doors and proceed to another room.
 Explore the map to find new weapons and prepare for the final boss.

+Don't get hit by enemies or their attacks, and pick up health packs to restore your health.

 Cheat Codes:
 Press the 'K' key to immediately kill all enemies in the current room.